/* * external links open in new window */

 In order to establish a savings plan, you need to understand how much money you make and where it all goes.
 Keep track of every single quarter you spend for a few weeks or a month.

-Here are a few FREE helpful budget apps: Dollar BirdLevel MoneyMint.com and Pocket Expense
+Here are a few helpful budget apps: Dollar BirdLevel MoneyMint.com and Pocket Expense

 (I currently use Dollar Bird to track my spending while traveling.)